Coaching for leaders in crisis - How to stay stable and motivated?

 Concluding thoughts

 In crisis situations, leaders must not only make strategic decisions, but also maintain their own emotional and mental stability.
 Coaching techniques such as targeted self-reflection and the development of effective communication have been proven to increase managers' ability to cope with stress.
-According to a Deloitte survey, managers who have received coaching are 70% better able to manage uncertainty, which has a positive long-term impact on the whole organisation.
-Crisis is therefore not only a challenge, but also an opportunity for growth and empowerment.
+According to a Deloitte survey, the managers who have received coaching With 70%, they are better able to manage uncertainty, which has a positive long-term impact on the whole organisation.
+Crisis is therefore not only a challenge, but also an opportunity to grow and become stronger.

 From our other writings: